Universality (beyond leading log) of soft radiative corrections to $\hat q$ in $p_\perp$ broadening and energy loss: Known double and single log results

 Analogous to how actual potential energies between static test charges may be computed using Wilson loops, the ``potential'' $V(b)$ may be related to the type of Wilson loop shown in fig.\ \ref{fig:Wilson} \cite{LRW1,LRW2}, which has long light-like sides, transverse extent $\Delta b$, and expectation $\sim e^{-i V(\Delta b) \mathbb{T}}$ (where $\mathbb{T}$ is the long time duration of the loop).
 The color coding I have used for the long sides of the Wilson loop follows the same convention as fig.\ \ref{fig:split}.
 In this case, the blue line can be thought of as roughly representing an amplitude for a high-energy particle traveling through and interacting with the medium, like in fig.\ \ref{fig:LMWqhat}a.
 The red line can be roughly thought of as a contribution to the conjugate amplitude, and together they give information related to rates.
 For example, formally, $\hat q$, which contains one piece of information about rates, can be extracted from (\ref{eq:qhatfromV}).

-There are a lot of subtle details to contend with if one wants to make the Wilson loop definition precise.
+There are many subtle details to contend with if one wants to make the Wilson loop definition precise.
 One consideration is how exactly to implement the different time-ordering prescriptions of the blue and red lines while keeping the Wilson loop gauge invariant \cite{Benzke}, but that's a detail that we'll be able to ignore.
 Another, related consideration is whether one should think of the light-like Wilson loop of fig.\ \ref{fig:Wilson} as a limiting case of slightly {\it time}-like Wilson loops or of slightly {\it space}-like Wilson loops.
 Though one may mostly read this paper without worrying about this detail, a little discussion here may clarify some later arguments.
 Physically, the particles represented by the long sides of the Wilson loop are moving slightly slower than the speed of light (at the very least because of medium-induced masses).
-On the other hand, as explained by Caron-Huot in ref.\ \cite{simon}, a very slightly {\it space}-like loop isolates those contributions to $\hat q$ [or more generally $C(b)$] that are due to scattering of the high-energy particles from pre-existing fluctuations in the gauge fields of the medium.
+On the other hand, as explained by Caron-Huot in ref.\ \cite{simon}, a very slightly {\it space}-like loop is also sensitive to the contributions to $\hat q$ [or more generally $C(b)$] that are due to scattering of the high-energy particles from pre-existing fluctuations in the gauge fields of the medium.
 That includes, for example, all the physics of elastic scattering \footnote{ For the purpose of this discussion, the term ``elastic'' means that the high-energy particle does not split; it need not assume anything about what happens to particles in the medium. } from the medium.
-However, because of causality, slightly space-like loops are insensitive to the physics of collinear radiation caused by the high-energy particle itself. \footnote{ See fig.\ \ref{fig:LMWdiags} later.
-If the high-energy particle lines are moving slightly faster than the speed of light, causality forbids the radiated soft gluon from leaving a line and then ``catching up'' with either line afterward. } I will find it advantageous to think of the bare $\hat q$ in $\hat q_{\rm eff} = \hat q + \delta \hat q$ as being defined by the slightly space-like version: it contains scattering with the medium but not radiation effects.
 For the slightly space-like loop, lack of causal connection implies that operators at different points on the loop commute with each other, and so it matters not how the lines of the loop are time ordered.
 This will be an advantage later on for making certain generic arguments.
 (It is also the definition relevant to a recent method for extracting $C(b)$ from lattice simulations for weakly-coupled quark-gluon plasmas \cite{nonpertCb1,nonpertCb2}.)
 However, when it comes to calculating the soft radiation effect $\delta\hat q$, we must instead think of the slightly time-like loop.
 And we will see later that how the lines are time-ordered impacts the values of different $\delta \hat q$'s arising in later application of soft corrections to energy loss.